 Concepts

-ETF Cost Base Adjustments After Distributions
+ETF Cost Base Adjustments (Australia): What to Record After Distributions

 Tracking your ETF's cost base is not difficult, but it is easy to let it slip.
 The most common reason cost bases drift from reality is uncorrected adjustments from distributions containing tax-deferred or return of capital components.